 It's actually one of the first Titans we see that doesn't have a perpetual Slasher Smile.

 It may all just be an act, but the No-Holds-Barred Beatdown that Levi gives Eren at his trial can be a little hard to watch.
 It doesn't help that the first blow knocked a tooth out and he didn't stop there.
 Granted, the tooth grew back instantly, but still.

 The scene where Hannah is trying to revive Franz might have flown over some heads in the anime thanks to the view (if you don't look too carefully at the scene, it makes it look like his lower half is still there).
 However, in the manga, it comes as quite a shock since it's smack-dab in the middle of the page and completely unhidden.

 The Female Titan is absolutely terrifying, both in-universe and to the audience.
-Not only is her appearance pure Fan Disservice and Body Horror, with exposed muscle and bone over what SHOULD be an attractive female figure....but she shows just how utterly terrifying a intelligent Titan can be.
-She's incredibly fast, able to easily run down the soldiers' fastest horses and relentlessly chases down her prey while tearing through anyone in her path.
+Not only is her appearance pure Fan Disservice and Body Horror, with exposed muscle and bone over what SHOULD be an attractive female figure... but she shows just how utterly terrifying an intelligent Titan can be.
+She's incredibly fast, able to easily run down the soldiers' fastest horses, and relentlessly chases down her prey while tearing through anyone in her path.